christianm20358/christianm20358/README.md

 - Lately I've been interested in eBPF and am following its development and potential use cases quite closely, I think it could be a game changer for a lot of fields.

-- I think security can be taken for granted partially because it rarely can be implemented without some impact to end users, and partially because security practices are often set aside in the interest of getting things done quickly.
-  Therefore, my goal is to make security tools that make implementing security best practices seamless and easy to manage.

 - Side projects include developing projects dedicated to automation and security as well as more generalized tools that could be used in many projects.